scott-griffiths/bitformat/README.md

 * A wide array of data types is supported with no arbitrary restrictions on length.
 * Data is always stored efficiently as a contiguous array of bits.

+> [!NOTE]
+> To see what been added, improved or fixed, and also to see what's coming in the next version, see the [release notes](https://github.com/scott-griffiths/bitformat/blob/main/release_notes.md).

 ## Documentation :book:

 * [The bitformat documentation](https://bitformat.readthedocs.io/en/latest/) includes a full reference for the library.